jEnbuska/react-proxy-state/README.md

     </ContextProvider>
 );
 ```
-All direct and recursive children of ContextProvider can subscribe to state changes from ContextProvider throught components context variable function `subscribe`.
+All <sup>direct and recursive</sub> children of ContextProvider can subscribe to state changes from ContextProvider throught components context api, by accessing context variable function `subscribe`.
 Context state can be read by using components context variable function `getState`.

 Context state should always be kept normalized.